mhdadk/mhdadk.github.io/_leetcode_solutions/2025-11-28-group-anagrams.md

 To solve this problem more efficiently, we make use of the [inverse array](/blog/list-of-special-data-structures#inverse-array) and [histogram](/blog/list-of-special-data-structures#histogram) data structures.

+Unlike the naive method, the histogram-based solution avoids sorting.
+Building a histogram for each string takes $O(k)$ time, and we do this for $n$ strings, making the total runtime $O(n \cdot k)$.

+Hash map insertion and lookup both average to $O(1)$, so no additional overhead dominates the cost.

 ## Pseudocode

 ```